The Right Strategy for our Political Moment

 Stabilizing an Unstable World

 Global climate change and our dependence on fossil fuels are increasingly contributing to a less stable world.
 The Pentagon considers climate change a “threat multiplier” that will require more frequent military interventions to respond to natural disasters and the ensuing disorder and chaos, especially in demographically vulnerable regions.
 Our continued over-reliance on fossil fuels props up rogue petro-states and makes us vulnerable to a volatile world oil market.
-A program of carbon taxes and dividends would accelerate the transition to a low-carbon global economy, and thus to a more stable and secure world.
+A program of carbon fees and dividends would accelerate the transition to a low-carbon global economy, and thus to a more stable and secure world.
 Not only would it help prevent the destabilizing consequences of climate change, it would also reduce the need to protect politically vulnerable oil-producing regions.